Pyomo/pyomo/doc/OnlineDocs/advanced_topics/sos_constraints.rst

 Declaring Special Ordered Sets using rules
 ----------------------------------------

 Another way to declare an SOS is through rules.
-This option allows users to spe cify the variables and weights through a method via the ``rule`` parameter.
+This option allows users to specify the variables and weights through a method via the ``rule`` parameter.
 If this parameter is used, a tuple of two lists should to be returned: the first for the variables in the SOS and the second for the respective weights.